adrihans/Decoding_NER_Biases/docs/index.md

 >We can build this sentence by replacing `$OCCUPATION`, `$PARTICIPANT`, `NOM_PRONOUN` by the first names:
 >```Adam recommended a new shampoo to Camila because Latisha wanted to be helpful.```

 >At the end, we can get the result of the algorithm by applying the model on that sentence.
-We can score the result based on a simple evaluation - is the name in the prediction of the model ?
+We can score the result based on a simple evaluation - is the name in the prediction of the model?

-Thus, by doing so on a lot of sentences and a lot of first names, we can compute the scores of each categories (gender, ethicity....) we are interested in and compare the results.
+Thus, by doing so on a lot of sentences and a lot of first names, we can compute the scores of each category (gender, ethnicity....) we are interested in and compare the results.
 We are describing below a more detailed methodology for each application, after explaining what models we are testing the hypothesis on and why we are testing several ones.

 ### Models: